OP-TEE/optee_os/documentation/optee_design.md

 #### Early Trusted Applications

-The so-called early TAs are virtually identical to the normal (REE FS) TAs, but insted of being loaded from the Normal World file system, they are linked into a special data section in the TEE core blob.
+The so-called early TAs are virtually identical to the normal (REE FS) TAs, but instead of being loaded from the Normal World file system, they are linked into a special data section in the TEE core blob.
 Therefore, they are available even before `tee-supplicant` and the Normal World filesystems have come up.
 More details in commit [early_tas].

 ## Special treatment of Trusted Applications